The Kiln Project

 When will it be finished?

-I am hoping to be finished building my kiln by the end of 2020.
+I am working hard to finish building my kiln as soon as possible.
 Once the kiln is built, I will need to ensure that I have enough pottery to fill it up!
-I would like to fire the kiln for the first time during the first few months of 2021.
+I would like to fire the kiln for the first time before the end of of 2021.

 Wood firing philosophy.